AlexCampanozzi/hello-world/README.md

 GitHub Tutorial
 Edited the file with some additionnal code...

-Salut c'est moi Mr. Le Cool
+Salut c'est moi Mr.  Cool